 3: The Cyclical Ketogenic Diet

-4: Heavy strenght training with few reps and plenty of rests between sets.
-Cardio sessions shold NOT BE TOO LONG!
+4: Heavy strength training (with few reps and plenty of rests between sets.
+Cardio sessions should NOT be too long)

 We are all unique